 A vehicle's speed can affect the risk of a crash and the severity of injuries.

-Speed limit signs tell you the maximum speed you are allowed to drive in good conditions to keep you safe on the road.
-Where there is no posted speed limit sign, default speed limits apply.
+Speed limit signs tell you the maximum speed you're allowed to drive in good conditions.

-If you drive over the speed limit, you could face a traffic offence and penalties.
+If you drive over the speed limit, you:

 Speed restrictions for your licence

 For your driver licence type or permit, there are certain speed limits you must follow.

 Learner licence holders are restricted to a maximum speed of 80km/h - unless accompanied by a licensed driving instructor.

 Provisional licence holders are restricted to a maximum speed of 100km/h.

 Drivers of heavy vehicles must not exceed a maximum speed of 100km/h.